Skip to main content

 Introductory Courses

-The requirement for Introductory Courses is 12 hours at the 100-200 level.
+The requirement for Introductory Courses is 12 hours of History courses at the 100-200 level.

-One of these courses must be History 208.
+One of these courses must be HIST 208.

 In considering courses that will fulfill this requirement, students are encouraged to: